niuers/python/functions.md

 * Another group of one-trick lambdas that operator replaces are functions to pick items from sequences or read attributes from objects: `itemgetter` and `attrgetter` actually build custom functions to do that.
   * Because `itemgetter` uses the `[]` operator, it supports not only sequences but also mappings and any class that implements `__getitem__`.

 ### The `functools` Module
+* Freezing arguments with `functools.partial`
+* An impressive functools function is `lru_cache`, which does memoization—a form of automatic optimization that works by storing the results of function calls to avoid expensive recalculations.